bobgeorgethe3rd/freesewing/designs/shirtcollar/README.md

 # @freesewing/shirtcollar

-Shirt collar design to be used in other designs
+Shirt Collar design to be used in other designs